 There are many factors that affect the total calories burned during any workout, including muscle mass, effort, heart rate, and more.
 Maintaining a consistent practice will result in burning more calories in each class.

-I thought Bikram Yoga had to be 90 minutes to be effective.
+I thought Bikram had to be 90 minutes to be effective.
 Is a 60 minute class going to be a good workout?